 No biomass-based limit or target reference points have been adopted for PBF, but the PBF stock is not overfished relative to 20%SSBF=0, which has been adopted as a biomass-based reference point for some other tuna species by the IATTC and WCPFC.
 SSB of PBF reached its initial rebuilding target (SSBMED = 6.3%SSBF=0) in 2017, 7 years earlier than originally anticipated by the RFMOs, and its second rebuilding target (20%SSBF=0) in 2021; and

 No fishing mortality-based reference points have been adopted for PBF by the IATTC and WCPFC.
-The recent (2020-2022) F%SPR is estimated to be 23.6% and thus the PBF stock is not subject to overfishing relative to some of F-based reference points proposed for tuna species (Table 2), including F20%SPR.
+The recent (2020-2022) F%SPR is estimated to be 23.6% and thus the PBF stock is not subject to overfishing relative to some of F-based reference points proposed for tuna species (Table PBF-02), including F20%SPR.

 Table PBF-01.
 Total biomass, spawning stock biomass, recruitment, spawning potential ratio, and depletion ratio of Pacific bluefin tuna (Thunnus orientalis) estimated by the base-case model, for the fishing years 1983-2022.